max-blds/blazex-astro/src/content/homepage/-index.md

 ---
 hero:
-  title: "Scale Your Campaigns <br> with AI-Powered <br> Media Buying."
+  title: "Scale Your Business <br> with AI-Powered <br> Solutions."
-  content: "We manage content arbitrage and RSOC campaigns with our proprietary Ad Nexus platform and AI tools to deliver exceptional ROAS."
+  content: "From performance marketing to rapid development and data analytics, we help businesses grow with modern tools and expertise."
   image: "/images/homepage/home-hero.png"
   button_1:
     enable: true